Music 62 notes

 Wavelength = velocity of sound in units per second/frequency

-Loudness (volume, amplitude) = measured in decibels (dB) above threshold of audibility (look at chart).
+Loudness (volume, amplitude) = How much air is displaced by the pressure wave.
+Measured in decibels (dB) above threshold of audibility (look at chart).
 The decibel is actually a ratio, not an absolute, and when you use it to state an absolute value, you need a reference. “dB SPL” (as in chart in course pack) is also referenced to the perception threshold of human hearing.
 Obviously subjective, so set at 0.0002 dyne/cm2, or 0.00002 Newtons/m2.
 That is called 0 dB SPL.
 By contrast, atmospheric pressure is 100,000 Newtons/m2

 dB often used to denote a change in level.
 A minimum perceptible change in loudness (Just Noticeable Difference) is about 1 dB.
 Something we hear as being twice as loud is about 10 dB louder.
 So we talk about “3 dB higher level on the drums” in a mix, or a “96 dB signal-to noise-ratio” as being the difference between the highest volume a system is capable of and the residual noise it generates.

 “dBV” is referenced to something, so it is an absolute measurement.
 “0 dBV” means a signal referenced to a specific electrical voltage in a wire, which is 1 volt.
 “0 dBu” is referenced to 0.775 volts, but it also specifies an impedance of 600 ohms.
 We’ll deal with impedance later.
 Common signal levels in audio are referenced to that: -10 dBV (consumer gear), +4 dBu (pro gear)